Browser Font Caching Mechanics: HTTP Headers, Partitioning & Invalidation

 Service Worker & Cache API Pipeline

 Use cache.addAll() during the install event for critical subset bundles.
-Pre-caching guarantees immediate availability before the first paint.
+Pre-caching guarantees immediate availability before the first paint on the next navigation.
+Restrict this to the one or two above-the-fold weights; pre-caching the entire family wastes quota and download budget on weights that may never render.

 Nginx Cache Headers for Font Assets